RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 <div style="text-align: justify;">

-This project aims to develop a ROS 2-based robotic manipulation system that integrates *OptiTrack motion capture technology*, and force gauge for measuring simulation parameters.
+This project aims to develop a ROS 2-based robotic manipulation system that integrates <b> OptiTrack motion capture technology </b>, and force gauge for measuring simulation parameters.
 The goal is to drop them from a random height and angle and utilize the OptiTrack and find the projected trajectories.
 ROS2 will be used for processing and obtaining sensor information and real-time communication, ensuring seamless coordination between different sensor data.
 This experiment will help in supporting the simulation data of a similar model in MujoCo.<br>

 The OptiTrack motion capture system will provide for improved tracking.
 By leveraging ROS 2’s distributed architecture, this project will enhance trajectory adaptation in real-time.
 The combination of motion capture (OptiTrack) will enable high-accuracy object handling.
 The findings from this experiment will have broader applications in industrial automation, assistive robotics, and testing.